 No matter how professional attorneys may have been in preparing their opinions, law firms continue to be targets of potentially catastrophic suits.
-Few attorneys or firms carry enough malpractice insurance to survive a suit related to an opinion letter.
 The question must be one that, given your practice, the opinions you give, and procedures you have in place, whether you have fully considered the risks you have been running when delivering third-party opinions.
 The challenge for lawyers engaging in third-party opinion practice, as with most any area of law, is to maximize the benefits while minimizing the costs.
 This must be done in the context of clients who are likely to question the significance of cost for a "simple letter."